pheek/genetischerAlgorithmus/readme.md

 ![Screenshot](https://github.com/pheek/genetischerAlgorithmus/blob/main/Screenshot.png)

-This algorithm tries to approximate some measured points with a saturation func tion.
+This algorithm tries to approximate some measured points with a saturation function.

 ... and also can detect circles...